mickaeltorres/openbsd-kvm/README.md

  - quick and dirty code :D
  - the IO/MMIO instruction emulation is, at best, a hack
- - sometimes to install debian on intel CPU, it is needed to kill a modprobe btrfs process ~~ - text and VGA console doesn't refresh well, the culprit would be, IO/MMIO emulation and/or the KVM_GET_DIRTY_LOG ioctl~~ fixed with dirty log patch
+ - sometimes to install debian on intel CPU, it is needed to kill a modprobe btrfs process
+ - ~~text and VGA console doesn't refresh well, the culprit would be, IO/MMIO emulation and/or the KVM_GET_DIRTY_LOG ioctl~~ fixed with dirty log patch
  - ...

 Compile the kernel with the patch: